U.S. judge declines broker guilty plea in IBM insider trading case

-NEW YORK Nov 6 A former stockbroker pleaded guilty on Thursday to his role in an insider trading scheme centered on a technology company acquired by International Business Machines Corp in 2009.
+NEW YORK A former stockbroker pleaded guilty on Thursday to his role in an insider trading scheme centered on a technology company acquired by International Business Machines Corp (IBM.N) in 2009.

 Daryl Payton, a former trader at Connecticut-based Euro Pacific Capital Inc, pleaded guilty to one count of conspiracy to commit securities fraud in New York federal court, one month before he was scheduled to face trial alongside another former Euro Pacific broker, Benjamin Durant.